The good news

 Barrows are a form of prehistoric burial mound.
 It is thought that they symbolised not only death, but also life, and likely provided community landmarks, and areas for the coming together and sharing of memories.
 These fragile earthworks are particularly vulnerable to animal and ploughing damage.

 This year we can reveal that the number of barrows at risk and on the Register has been reduced from 854 to 782.
 However, they continue to be highest type of site at risk on the Register.

 The bad news

-Through advising funders on which sites are most at risk, and directing our own grant aid where other funders cannot, we will continue to reduce heritage at risk.
+Through advising funders on which sites are most at risk, and targeting our own grant aid to areas that are far more difficult to fund in general, we will continue to reduce heritage at risk.

 Sadly, some owners do not take responsibility for the condition of their sites.
 In these cases, Historic England can assist local planning authorities in exercising their statutory powers to prompt action.

 Historic England can provided bespoke advice to councils, and we can also offer grants to support the cost of underwriting action.